Use this lab equipment activity to identify different types of science tools by matching vocabulary terms, pictures, and definitions.

 Are your students excited to dive into science experiments?
-Asking questions about the world, forming a hypothesis, and testing with an experiment is an excellent way for students to use critical thinking and problem solving skills.
-When conducting even basic science experiments, there typically is some sort of lab equipment involved.
-Teach Starter has created a match-up activity for your students to practice identifying some of the common types of lab equipment.
+Asking questions about the world, forming a hypothesis, and testing with an experiment is an excellent way for students to use critical thinking and problem-solving skills.
+When conducting even basic science experiments, some sort of lab equipment is typically involved.
+Teach Starter has created a Lab Equipment Activity for your students to practice identifying some of the common types of lab equipment.

 Vocabulary terms include: